Strasburg, Nats top Astros 7-2, force World Series Game 7

 Outscored 19-3 at Nationals Park while going 1 for 21 with runners in scoring position, the Nationals got the strong outing they needed from Strasburg, who allowed his only runs in the first inning, struck out seven and walked two while throwing 104 pitches.

+“It was a mental grind out there, especially after the first,” Strasburg said.
+“Just got to keep fighting.”

-He improved to 5-0 in six postseason starts this October despite failing to get a swing and miss in the first two innings for the first time this year, and eight of nine swings and misses overall were on breaking balls.
+He improved to 5-0 with a 1.98 ERA in six postseason starts this October despite failing to get a swing and miss in the first two innings for the first time this year, and eight of nine swings and misses overall were on breaking balls.
 Strasburg escaped a two-on, two-outs jam in the fourth by striking out Carlos Correa.

 After George Springer’s one-out double put runners at second and third in the fifth, José Altuve struck out on curve in the dirt and Michael Brantley hit a hard grounder to second.